CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	>**Important:** You have just verified that a user with a Microsoft 365 license is able to download Microsoft 365 Apps for enterprise if the global Office download setting is turned On.
 Do **NOT** select the **Install Office** button at this time.

-1. Remain on LON-CL2.
+1. Remain on **LON-CL2**.

 ### Task 3 – Perform a User-Driven Installation of Microsoft 365 Apps for enterprise

+In this task, you will complete a manual, user-initiated installation of Microsoft 365 Apps for enterprise and confirm successful deployment on a device.

-In the prior task, you logged into Laura Atkins client PC, and you verified that she could download Microsoft 365 Apps for enterprise once she was assigned a Microsoft 365 license and the global Office download setting was turned On.
+>**Note:** In the prior task, you logged into Laura Atkins client PC, and you verified that she could download Microsoft 365 Apps for enterprise once she was assigned a Microsoft 365 license and the global Office download setting was turned On.
 In this task, you will continue the process by having Laura perform a user-driven installation of the Microsoft 365 Apps for enterprise suite from the Microsoft 365 portal.

 1. On **LON-CL2**, your Edge browser should be open, and you should be logged into Microsoft 365 as Laura Atkins.